Climate of New York City: Temperature

-The temperature in New York City has generally increased steadily of the last 150 years and this trend is expected to continue due to anthropogenic warming.
-By 2080, it is predicted that the climate of the city will be similar to northern Arkansas.
+The temperature in New York City has generally increased steadily over the last 150 years and this trend is expected to continue due to anthropogenic warming.
+By 2080, it is predicted that the climate of the city will be similar to coastal South Carolina.
 The mean temperature has risen by 2.4 F-change since the 1970s and this warming is expected to accelerate in the coming decades.

 Precipitation

 Precipitation in the city has significantly increased since 2000; both rainfall and snowfall have risen, but snowfall has increased much more significantly.
 However, it is argued that such trends, being so recent, make it impossible to predict whether such increases will continue or become steadier.